Speaker

 measure live DNS latency, continuously, providing good coverage of

-.
+current service clients.
 Estimating RTT from TCP is an old idea,

 but applying this approach to DNS has never before been considered.